 It is a beautiful, sunshiny, June day.
 For once.
 Shmoopsters, take note.
 This is the only documented sunshine in the entire novel.
 Let us bask for a while.

-So Pip presses on, and he arrives at the forge, but he doesn’t hear any hammering, and it seems like the forge and smithy are closed.
-Ruh-roh.
-Don’t tell us Joe moved away.
-That would be devastating.
-We can’t take it.
-Must keep reading…
+So Pip presses to the forge, but he doesn't hear any hammering, and it seems like the forge and smithy are closed.
+Uh-oh.

 But wait!
 The house is alive!
 There are white curtains, and it seems like there are people inside.

 Soon Joe and Biddy are standing before Pip.
-They are arm and arm.
+They're arm and arm.
 Biddy looks beautiful and is crying.
 Joe is overjoyed.

-Biddy tells Pip it is her wedding day and that she has married Joe.
-Aaaaaaaaaaaaahhhh!
+Biddy tells Pip it is her wedding day and that she's married Joe.

 Pip is not feeling so well.
 The news is kind of a shock.
 He lays his head down on the kitchen table, and thinks about how glad he is that he never told Joe that he wanted to marry Biddy once upon a time.